-The medical audit is the systematic, critical analysis of the quality of medical care, including the procedures used for diagnosis and treatment, the use of resources, and the resulting outcome and quality of life for the patient’.The audit is a continuous cycle, involving observing practice, setting standards, and comparing practice with standards, implementing change, and observing the new practice.
-To be meaningful audit procedures must complete this cycle.
+The medical audit is the systematic, critical analysis of the quality of medical care, including the procedures used for diagnosis and treatment, the use of resources, and the resulting outcome and quality of life for the patient’.The audit is a continuous cycle involving observing practice, setting standards, comparing practice with standards, implementing change, and observing the new practice.
+To be meaningful, audit procedures must complete this cycle.

 -